top of page

 After about 6 km, you reach a ski lift station, which is also a sleeping cabin.
 From there, the descent back to the village begins (pay attention and follow the GPS, as the trail is not very clear in this section).

-The descent goes through the forest again, back to the car.
+The descent goes through the forest again, back to the parking.

 How to get to the start of the trail: